laudv/veritas/README.md

 # Versatile Verification of Tree Ensembles with VERITAS

-For more information in the paper: https://arxiv.org/abs/2010.13880
+See the paper for more information: https://arxiv.org/abs/2010.13880

 ## Dependencies